Joel Sartore at the Tennessee Aquarium

 Photo of my son at the Tennessee Aquarium.

-We also managed a trip to the Tennessee Aquarium!
+We went to the Tennessee Aquarium!

 If you search “pollution lesson preschool” on Pinterest or Google, you’ll find a ton of additional great ideas!

 I hope you can use some of these ideas with your little one.
-Feel free to ask questions or leave your own idea in the comments below!
+Feel free to ask questions or leave your ideas in the comments below!
 Thanks for reading, and please subscribe below!

-All photos in this post were taken by me.
+All the photos in this article, except for the top one, were taken by me.

 Footnote: